 PURPOSE OF JOB CLASS (NATURE OF WORK)

-In a state agency this class is accountable for planning, developing, coordinating and directing safety and security services and programs at agency owned and leased facilities and properties.
+In a state agency this class is accountable for directing the planning, development, coordination of safety and security services and programs at agency owned and leased facilities and properties.

 SUPERVISION RECEIVED

-Works under the direction of an administrative official of higher grade.
+Receives executive direction from an administrative official of higher grade.

 SUPERVISION EXERCISED